Aatrox103/SASFT/README.md

 ## Overview

 Due to the limited storage space of anonymous GitHub uploads, **full datasets and some SAE-related resources** cannot be publicly provided at this time.
-However, all key training scripts have been included, and example training datasets are provided in our supplementary materials in OpenReview.
+However, all key training scripts have been included, and the zh-110k dataset is provided in the supplementary materials of our paper on OpenReview.

 ### Repository Content